What is IaaS?

 Infrastructure as a service (IaaS) is a type of cloud computing service that offers essential compute, storage, and networking resources on demand, on a pay-as-you-go basis.
 IaaS is one of the four types of cloud services, along with software as a service (SaaS), platform as a service (PaaS), and serverless.

-Migrating your organisation's infrastructure to an IaaS solution helps you reduce maintenance of on-premises data centres, save money on hardware costs, and gain real-time business insights.
+Migrating your organization's infrastructure to an IaaS solution helps you reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
 IaaS solutions give you the flexibility to scale your IT resources up and down with demand.
 They also help you quickly provision new applications and increase the reliability of your underlying infrastructure.

 Common IaaS business scenarios

 This is the fastest and least expensive method of migrating an application or workload to the cloud.
 Without refactoring your underlying architecture, you can increase the scale and performance, enhance the security, and reduce the costs of running an application or workload.